64/hh/README.md

 Requires GCC with C11 capabilities.

+Also requires the [cashpack](https://github.com/Dridi/cashpack/) library to be installed.

-Currently only works on Linux due to use of epoll.
+Currently only works on Linux due to unrepentant use of epoll.